 - Work alongside customer service and dispatch to ensure overall success of the business.

 - Maintain a clean, organized job site and well inventoried truck.

 - Participate actively in all training exercises and morning meetings.

 Here are the steps needed to complete a plumbing apprenticeship and become a licensed plumber.

-- First, obtain your high school diploma or GED.
-As a plumber, you need a strong foundation in math (algebra and geometry), computers (computer-aided drafting) and science (physics).
+- Obtain your high school diploma or GED: As a future plumber, you need a strong foundation in math (algebra and geometry), computers (computer-aided drafting) and science (physics).
 If possible, take classes in blueprint reading and drafting.

-- Get your vocational training.
-You can receive plumbing training at a vocational school, community or technical college.
+- Consider vocational training: If you lack experience, you can receive plumbing training at a vocational school, community or technical college.
 The certificate earned credits your knowledge of water supply, drainage systems and piping equipment.
-Find trade schools in your area here.

 - Apply for an apprenticeship program: These programs are offered by schools, plumbing companies, or plumbing unions.
 You can also browse Google for apprenticeships near you.